 By Emily Pilkington

-If you’re like me, the last few weeks have been heavy.
+The last year and a half in our country has been heavy.
 Pain and tension are palpable.
 We don’t just read them in headlines and social media feeds, but on the faces of people we know.
 I’m a white woman from a middle-class background and a community where most people look a lot like me.
 Given my context, it can be easy to overlook, misunderstand, and dismiss the pain of others.

 I was first confronted with the danger of this line of thinking during my time as a public school teacher.
 Many of my students had life experiences that were different than my own.
 Gracious men and women of color were willing to share their hearts and lives with me.
 These friendships have increased my awareness of how limited and oversimplified my perspective and understanding of the world are.